MorrisCastro04/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 task 4: prints all numbers from 0 to 98 in decimal and in hexadecimal

 task 5: print numbers of 00 to 99

+task 6: prints all possible different combinations of two digits